-If you are a senior who is struggling to find the perfect golf ball, this article will be a huge help to you.
+If you’re a senior struggling to find the perfect golf ball, this article will be a huge help to you.

-There are tons of golf balls out there, but if you are a senior, which ones are best for you?
 We break down what type of ball is best for older players and which brands to try.
-After reading this article, you’ll be able to quickly decide which golf ball is right for you and your game.
+After reading this article, you’ll be able to quickly decide which ball is right for you and your game.

 For golfers that just need a quick recommendation, here are our top choices: